rspeer/spacious_corpus/README.md

   Download and tokenize the first 1,000,000 lines of the OSCAR web-crawled corpus in many languages.

+You should expect these builds to take at least a day to run to completion.

 ## Output formats

 ### Frequencies